4. Nongovernmental bodies

 In Professional Firefighters of New Hampshire v.
 HealthTrust, Inc., 151 N.H.
 501 (2004), the Court held that a quasi-public non-profit New Hampshire corporation formed by an association of 322 governmental entities to provide general health insurance benefits for public employees under a pooled risk management program was covered by the Statute.
 Accord, Professsional Firefighters of New Hampshire v.
 Local Government Center, Inc., 159 N.H.
 699, 703 (2010); see, Union Leader Corp. v.
 N.H.
 Housing Fin.
 Author., 142 N.H.
 540 (1997), holding that the Statute applied to the New Hampshire Housing Finance Authority, a distinct legal entity separate from the State.

 The definition of “public body” contained in the Inspection of Public Records Act provides that all advisory boards, commissions, committees, agencies, or entities created by the Constitution or any branch of government that receives any public funding are subject to the Act.
-NMSA 1978 § 14-2-6(F) (2013).
-Additionally, the New Mexico Court of Appeals has adopted a totality of factors test for determining whether a private entity is subject to the Inspection of Public Records Act.
+NMSA 1978 § 14-2-6(F) (2018).
+The New Mexico Court of Appeals however, has adopted a totality of factors test for determining whether a private entity is subject to the Inspection of Public Records Act.
 State ex rel Toomey v.
-City of Truth or Consequences, 2012-NMCA-104, ¶ 22, 287 P.3d 364.
+City of Truth or Consequences, 2012-NMCA-104, ¶ 22.
 Though no single factor is determinative, the factors include “the level of public funding,” the “commingling of funds,” and “for whose benefit the private entity is functioning.”
 Id. ¶¶ 13, 22.

 - Bodies receiving public funds or benefits.